SiddharthaAnand/datastructures/sorts/README.md

 class is written in another class in the same directory.

 ### QuickSort
+This method is a divide-and-conquer algorithm.
 Pivot is blindly chosen to be the last element of the array, since the array is random so I can consider it to be balanced set of sorted, partially-sorted or reversely-sorted array.

 ## Example:
 ```